SpenceKonde/megaTinyCore/megaavr/libraries/EEPROM/README.md

 ## When is EEPROM erased?
 1. When a sketch manually erases some or all of it.
 2. IF using a non-optiboot configuration, it can optionally be erased every time new code is uploaded.
 This is controlled by the EESAVE fuse bit.
 On AVR DA and DB parts, this is a "safe" fuse and is set on all uploads.
-On AVR DD and ATTiny parts, it is not considered a safe fuse, since it can disable non-HV UPDI programming; on those parts you must do "burn bootloader" to apply these changes.
+On AVR DD and ATTiny parts, it is not considered a safe fuse, since it is on the same fusebyte that can disable non-HV UPDI programming; on those parts you must do "burn bootloader" to apply these changes.

 See also the [USERSIG](../USERSIG/README.md) library which writes to the rather similar memory section known as the USERROW (aka "user signature space"), which is only erased if manually erased or if a locked chip is erased to unlock it (that will always restore the flash, EEPROM, and USERROW to blank state to protect proprietary or confidential information from leaking).
 Note that there are significant differences in the USERSIG library on tinyAVR and AVR Dx-series parts due to underlying differences in the NVM controller; on tinyAVR the library presents an identical interface to EEPROM.
 On DxCore, it is necessaey to call an additional function to commit the new data if an erase is required.
+See the linked readme file for more information.

 ## How to use it
 The EEPROM library is included with all hardware packages for hardware with that functionality (which is almost universal).